edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 Match against all or specific cookies.

--   **All:** Do not specify the desired cookie within this variable.
+-   **All:** Match against all cookies by not specifying a cookie name within this variable.
 Specify the desired cookie value or pattern within the **Match value** option.
 -   **Specific Cookies:** Define the name of the desired cookie within this variable.
 Specify the desired cookie value or pattern within the **Match value** option.

     <Callout type="info">

-      Setting up a cookie variable also allows you to define whether {{ PRODUCT }} {{ PRODUCT_SECURITY }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against cookies.
-Use a negative match to find requests whose payload does not contain the specified cookie.
+      Setting up a cookie variable also allows you to define whether {{ PRODUCT }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against cookies.
+Use a negative match to find requests that do not contain the specified cookie.

     </Callout>